ml-ene/ml-ene/README.md

+# ML-ene

+The ML-ene package allows the magnetic moment profile of an arbitrary graphene geometry to be generated using the machine-learning model described in *Kucukbas, McCann and Power (2022)*.
+The full version of this code, including a python module and additional examples, will be uploaded shortly.

 ## Predict moments for a previously unseen system

-Import a structure and predict its moments using a previously-trained model
+This example notebook shows how to import a structure and predict its moments using a previously-trained model

 ### Prelimary imports and settings